marcoskirsch/nodemcu-httpserver/README.md

          make upload_server

-   And if you only want to upload the http files:
+   And if you only want to upload the server files:

          make upload_http